 Have you been putting money aside to cover long-term care costs?
-Do you know if have saved enough?
+Do you know if you have saved enough?
 Self-paying for care means that you will pay out of your pocket from your savings.
-Transferring risk to Friends Life Care membership means that you pay an annual fee and gain access to a pool of money.
+Transferring risk to Friends Life Care membership means that you pay an annual fee and gain access to a pool of money based on the plan options you choose.
 The entire pool of money is available to you to use to cover long-term care as soon as you become a member.

 Consider your finances and the retirement goals you have; then decide how much you want to self-pay and how much risk you want to transfer.
 A plan counselor is just a phone call away.
 They can take you through your options and the prices for each.

 The average cost of membership is $2,500 a year.

 Your cost may be as little as $500 a year.
 You may pay $8,000 a year or more.
 The actual amount you will pay depends on the plan you choose as well as your age, health and other factors.
 If you and a spouse/partner join together, you may receive a discount.
 A plan counselor is available to provide you pricing for the plan you prefer.
 Call 800-496-1985 today.

 All plans include the same care coordination benefit.
 Different plans provide you with different amounts of money to pay for care.
 Calculate the financial benefit, pool of money, which fits your situation with the Benefits Calculator.

 Some people tell us they’d rather pay into a personal savings account each year instead of paying the annual membership fee.
 The chart below shows why this may not be the best plan for you.
 The chart shows three scenarios for three different ages: 60, 70 and 80.

 Membership: You join Friends Life Care when you are age 60.
 Your annual fee is $2,180 for a 3-year, $100 a day plan.
 You have access to $109,500 ($100 x 1,095 days) for care coverage from day one.